solarfertigation/New-SF/README.md

-# Repo SW Dev New SolarFertigation
+# Branch SW Dev New SolarFertigation